cdt-eth/blog/blog/content/blog/New-Computer.md

 ## Terminal

 I installed Homebrew, but using Rosetta since Apple's ARM machines are compatible with Homebrew, yet.
+I found [this website](https://isapplesiliconready.com) that will alert developers & designers when certain programs are working on Apple Silicon vs Rosetta 2.

 The first thins I did was change my shell from zsh to bash.
 Then I created a `.bash_profile` and changed it to:
 ```bash